snyk/user-docs/docs/scan-with-snyk/snyk-container/how-snyk-container-works/README.md

 After Snyk has the list of installed software, Snyk looks that up against the Snyk Vulnerability Database, which combines public sources with proprietary research.

 {% hint style="warning" %}
-Snyk supports testing OCI compliant and Docker v2 complaint images but does not support images that combine both OCI and Docker v2 standards into a single archive.
+Snyk supports testing OCI compliant and Docker v2 compliant images but does not support images that combine both OCI and Docker v2 standards into a single archive.
 {% endhint %}

 ## Operating systems supported by Snyk Container